• About

 The Department of Archaeology at Cambridge is one of the oldest in the world and also one of the youngest, largest and most vibrant in its current expanded form.

 The Department, includes several additional individually renowned institutions.
-The McDonald Institute for Archaeological Research is an engine for new thinking, the hub for all postdoctoral researchers in archaeology and adjacent fields at Cambridge, and a centre for attracting large-scale external research funding.
+The McDonald Institute for Archaeological Research is an engine for new thinking, the hub for all postdoctoral researchers in archaeology and adjacent fields at Cambridge, and a center for attracting large-scale external research funding.

 The Department also hosts the new Cambridge Heritage Research Centre.
 The Cambridge Archaeological Unit has had an immense influence on field archaeology nationally and internationally.
 The Duckworth Collection contains one of the largest collections of human remains in the UK.